PFSoftware/Finances/README.md

-# PFSoftware.FuelTracker
+# PFSoftware.Finances

-## An application designed to track fuel-ups for an individual's vehicles.
+## An application allows an individual to keep track of their finances and credit scores.